1. Safety Contacts

 The School implements the University policy concerning Display Screen Equipment (DSE).
 The Users (University employees who habitually use DSE as a significant part of their normal work) within the School are identified and assessments of their workstations are carried out.
 Records of this information are maintained by the School Safety Assistant who will conduct these every two years, or earlier if a member of staff's workstation changes in the meantime.
 All queries regarding DSE safety should be directed to the School Safety Assistant in the first instance.

-The Safety Office website has DSE training opportunities, so don't risk damaging your health whilst using computers.
+The Safety Office website has DSE training opportunities.

 Eye Tests and Glasses